simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 The Amban does not know anything about art.
 The Bek---of Mongolian descent---instructs him politely by means of the following ancient legend: "In olden times in Kucha lived a celebrated painter.
-Once, as a deposit against a loan, he brought his painting representing a head of cabbage and a butterfly and asked three thousand *sar* (equivalent to two thousand seven hundred dollars).
+Once, as a deposit against a loan, he brought his painting representing a head of cabbage and a butterfly and asked 3,000 *sar* (equivalent to 2,700 dollars).
 A boy, who was taking the place of the owner, gave him the requested loan.
 The owner returned.
-He was indignant that for a cabbage and. a butterfly, one should give so much money.
+He was indignant that for a cabbage and a butterfly, one should give so much money.
 He chased away the boy and considered the money lost.
 Winter came and on the appointed day the artist brought the money and asked to have the painting back.
 They took out the painting and the owner, to his terror, saw that the butterfly had disappeared from the picture.
 The artist demanded his complete picture as described.
 The owner was upset.
 The painter said, 'So you have unjustly thrown out the boy.
 But now only he can help you.'
 The owner called

 <a id="165">**165 KHOTAN**</a>